JDk 17

 How Big is the Migration Effort?

-When we start developing against the new Java version, it’s recommended to start with your local machine, get that up and running first.
+When we start developing against the new Java version, it is recommended to start with your local machine, get that up, and running first.
 Then upgrade your build environment, so it supports the latest version of Java.
 Get everything built and tested over there.
 Then at the end, release it to the other environments, including the production environment.

 When upgrading Java, you might upgrade from 8 to 17 at once.
-If you have encountered any issues, it might be hard to pinpoint what’s caused the exact issue.
+If you have encountered any issues, it might be hard to pinpoint what has caused the exact issue.

 Therefore, it might be better to do the migration, step by step.
 Maybe you migrate from 8 to 11 first, or maybe from 8 to 9.
-If you encounter any issues, you can easily see what’s changed in that Java version.
+If you encounter any issues, you can easily see what has changed in that Java version.

 Answers can often be found through Google or StackOverflow.
 That way, it is easier to get the upgrades done instead of in one big bang.